AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/projects/project-finances/manage-project-finance-area.md

 author: Lisa
 feature: Work Management
 exl-id: 147f5d55-a827-4cca-9ab0-afb03a4bcd5a
-source-git-commit: dbc4404501e20b3f1905a5eebd13734a65db27ae
+source-git-commit: e974adc053a076a4370aa0c4ec41fea700d836be
 workflow-type: tm+mt
-source-wordcount: '1275'
+source-wordcount: '1277'
-ht-degree: 4%
+ht-degree: 6%

 ---

-# Verwalten von Informationen im Projektfinanzierungsbereich
+# Verwalten von Informationen im Bereich für Projektfinanzen

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: some information in here is duplicated in Edit projects.
 If you need to update one of the fields in this area, do it in both places.)</p>